DiscoverCCRI/RoverAPI/examples/example1.md

 from rover_api.discover_utils import finish_experiment
 from rover_api.discover_utils import get_time_str
 ```
-For this experiment, you will need to use the capabilities of yhe camera, lidar, and movement systems, as in the previous tutorial, along with the function signaling that your experiment has ended.
-Additionally you will need extra functionailty to set up your experiment, and get a formatted time string.
+For this experiment, we will need to use the capabilities of the camera, lidar, and movement systems, as in the previous tutorial, along with the function signaling that our experiment has ended.
+Additionally we will need extra functionailty to set up your experiment, and get a formatted time string.
 <p>&nbsp;</p>

 ```
 def finished_cb(lidar, num_images):
 ```
-You will start by declaring a callback function that will be called when you signal to the system that you are finished with our experiment.
-You will pass the lidar object and the number of images captured during this experiment as arguments.
+We will start by declaring a callback function that will be called when we signal to the system that we are finished with our experiment.
+We will pass the lidar object and the number of images captured during this experiment as arguments.
 <p>&nbsp;</p>

 ```
     # stop the recording
     lidar.stop_recording()
 ```
-Next, you will stop the recording.
-You will be calling the stop_recording() function within your finished function because this is the final function that will be called before the program exits, and you want your lidar to be capturing information for the duration of the program.
-Additionally, if the rover has some sort of problem, such as the battery becoming very low, your callback function will be called before it powers off.
-By placing the stop_recording() function call within this function, you ensure that your lidar data is properly saved.
+Next, we will stop the recording.
+We will be calling the stop_recording function within our finished function because this is the final function that will be called before the program exits, and we want your lidar to be capturing information for the entire duration of the program.
+Additionally, if the rover has some sort of problem, such as the battery becoming very low, our callback function will be called before it powers off.
+By placing the stop_recording() function call within this function, we ensure that our lidar data is properly saved.
 <p>&nbsp;</p>

 ```